ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/cryosphere_datapool.md

 ## How to contribute
-The Cryosphere Community Datapool is always growing and evolving to meet the changing needs of the Australian cryosphere community, so if you have suggestions for additional datasets not listed above, please [create an Issue](https://github.com/ACCESS-NRI/access-cryosphere-data-pool/issues) in the [CCP Github repository](https://github.com/ACCESS-NRI/access-cryosphere-data-pool).
+The Cryosphere Community Datapool is always growing and evolving to meet the changing needs of the Australian cryosphere community, so if you have suggestions for additional datasets not listed above, please [create an Issue](https://github.com/ACCESS-NRI/access-cryosphere-data-pool/issues) in the [CCD Github repository](https://github.com/ACCESS-NRI/access-cryosphere-data-pool).
 For broader discussions around cryospheric data, please start a thread in the [Cryosphere Data Category](https://forum.access-hive.org.au/c/cryosphere/data) on the [ACCESS-Hive Forum](https://forum.access-hive.org.au/).